 The ability to cool off at day’s end should not be underestimated!
 The Osa Peninsula is a tropical rainforest.
 The air is hot and saturated with moisture.
 The sweat is never-ending! 😉 For someone like me, though, with sun and heat intolerant skin, I needed to be sure my skin could regulate each night.
 If AC is important for you, don’t assume hotels or hostels have it.
 Be sure it’s listed as an amenity, as you’ll find many hotels (even beautiful luxury lodges) with just ceiling fans.
 Check latest Puerto Jimenez hotel prices.

 Visitors also choose to stay in Drake Bay and Matapalo.
 Drake Bay is on the northern tip of the Osa Peninsula, close to Cano Island and with boat access to Corcovado National Park.
 It’s more rustic than Puerto Jimenez and has no ATMs.
-Cash is king so be prepared and bring enough with you to pay for food, lodging, and tours.
+Cash is king so be prepared and bring enough with you to pay for your Osa Peninsula lodging, food, and tours.
 Check latest Drake Bay hotel prices.

 The Matapalo area is about an hour from Puerto Jimenez along a very bumpy road.
-This laid-back area is near the southernmost tip of the Osa Peninsula and home to yoga retreats and luxury eco-lodges.
+This laid-back area is near the southernmost tip of the Osa Peninsula and home to yoga retreats and luxury Osa Peninsula eco-lodges, like Lapa Rios.
 Matapalo is along the wild, rugged coastline and surrounded by primary and secondary rainforest.
 Wildlife sightings are a virtual guarantee.
 Humans not so much.
 Check latest Matapalo hotel prices.

 When I began to plan a trip to the Osa Peninsula, I went back and forth about the best areas to stay.
 In hindsight, I’d absolutely still spend time in Puerto Jimenez because of its amenities, its nearness to the Golfo Dulce, and the relatively easy access to day trips and tours.
 Visitors without a car will also do well in Puerto Jimenez, as it’s easy to get around by bike, taxi, or on foot.